 (c) Educational institution means a preschool, a public or private elementary or secondary school, an institution of undergraduate or graduate higher education, or an institution of professional or vocational education which operates a program or programs of scholarly research.

 The Peace Corps will make its records concerning its operations, activities, and business available to the public consistent with the requirements of the FOIA.
-Records exempt from disclosure under the FOIA may be made available at the discretion of the Peace Corps.
+As a matter of policy, the Peace Corps makes discretionary disclosures of records or information that may be exempt from disclosure under the FOIA whenever disclosure would not foreseeably harm an interest protected by a FOIA exemption, but this policy does not create any right enforceable in court.

 §303.4 Records published in the Federal Register.